PiterWeb/HWOpenBuilder/Readme.md

 # HWOpenBuilder

-A project that is trying to make a framework for working on the developing of digital hardware simulation.
+A project that is trying to make a framework for working on the developing of digital hardware simulation/emulation.
+Imagine a toolkit to develop your own NES/GameBoy/... emulator

 ### Problem explanation